Table of Contents

 - Notion AI

-- What It Does: Enhances Notion’s workspace with AI-driven features like summarizing notes, generating task lists, and drafting content.
+- What It Does: Enhances Notion’s workspace with AI-driven features such as summarizing notes, generating task lists, and drafting content.

 - Key Features: AI-powered writing, task prioritization, and database organization.